Grizzlies vs. Lakers Injury Report Today - April 26

 Grizzlies Season Insights

-- On offense, the Grizzlies have had a hard time putting the ball in the basket over their last 10 games, scoring 112.9 points per contest over that stretch as opposed to the 116.9 they've racked up over the course of this year.
+- In their last 10 games, the Grizzlies have been scoring 112.9 points per game, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.

-- Memphis hits 12 three-pointers per game (16th in the league), while its opponents have made 13 on average.
+- Memphis knocks down 12 three-pointers per game (16th in the league) at a 35.1% rate (22nd in the NBA), compared to the 13 its opponents make while shooting 35.5% from beyond the arc.

 Grizzlies vs. Lakers Betting Info